SYAN83/trip-recom/README.md

   - Stop the App:
     - Press `Ctrl`+`C` in both terminals will stop the client app and the server api.

-2. Docker Compose
+### Docker Compose

   - Prerequisites: you need to have docker and docker compose running on your machine.
     - [Install Docker Compose](https://docs.docker.com/compose/install/)
     - In `package.json`, replace `"proxy": "http://localhost:5000"` with `"proxy": "http://server:5000"`.

-  - Re-build and run the app with Compose:
+  - Run the app with Compose:
     - From your project directory, type `docker-compose up` to build the app with the updated Compose file, and run it.
-    - You can bring everything down, removing the containers entirely, with the `docker-compose down` command.
     - (Optional) If you want to run your services in the background, you can pass the `-d` flag (for “detached” mode) to `docker-compose up` and use `docker-compose ps` to see what is currently running:
     ```
     $ docker-compose up -d
     $ docker-compose ps
     $ docker-compose stop
     ```
+  - Stop the App and remove the containers:
+    - You can bring everything down, removing the containers entirely, with the `docker-compose down` command.

 Once the app is started, open [http://localhost:3000](http://localhost:3000) to view it in the browser.